We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 A stirrup hoe, so called because it resembles an equestrian saddle stirrup, is used with a push-and-pull motion and features a flat or rounded bottom blade that’s sharp on both sides.
 The user pushes it back and forth to sever weed roots and to create straight lines in the soil for sowing seed.

-A stirrup hoe works well in soft to medium soils but is challenging to use if the soil is heavy or hard.
+These weeding tools work well in soft to medium soils, but are challenging to use in heavy or hard soil.

 Heart-Shaped Hoe

-A heart-shaped hoe features a blade that’s wide at the top and narrows to a point at the tip, loosely resembling a heart.
-This type of blade is commonly found on both draw hoes and push hoes.
+A heart-shaped hoe features a blade that’s wide at the top and narrows to a point at the tip, much like a stylized heart.
+This type of blade is commonly found on both draw hoes, Warren hoes, and push hoes.

 Spike Blade Hoe

 For precision weeding in tight spots where a wide-blade garden hoe doesn’t fit, consider a spike blade hoe.
-Its knifelike blade allows the gardener to cut through deep, invasive roots using powerful chops, but it is also precise enough to use with light chops when removing weeds from narrow areas, such as between plantings and the edge of a raised bed.
+This tool that pulls weeds has a knifelike blade (similar to a garden fork) that allows the gardener to cut through deep, invasive roots using powerful chops.
+However, it is also precise enough to use with light chops when removing weeds from narrow areas, such as between plantings and the edge of a raised bed.

 Handles

-A hoe is only as good as its handle, and the three most common types of handles each have their pros and cons.
+Even the best gardening tools are only as good as their handles, and the three most common types of handles each have their pros and cons.
 Handle length, measured from the connection point with the tool head to the tip, is the best indication of the user’s posture while working.
 Handles range in length from an average of 4 to 6 feet to fit individual gardeners’ various heights and physical abilities.

-- Metal: Lightweight aluminum is the metal of choice for hoe handles, and this durable material is water resistant and corrosion resistant.
+- Metal: Lightweight aluminum is the metal of choice for hoe handles.
+This durable material is both water-resistant and corrosion-resistant.
 Aluminum is also very rigid and does not absorb any vibration, so hoeing hard ground that requires repeated chops might result in hand, wrist, and elbow fatigue.

-- Fiberglass: The relatively new kid on the block, fiberglass hoe handles are smooth, lightweight, rust resistant, moisture resistant, and absorb shock to some extent, making the material well suited to hoe handles.
+- Fiberglass: The relatively new kid on the block, fiberglass hoe handles are smooth, lightweight, rust-resistant, moisture-resistant, and absorb some shock, making the material well-suited for hoe handles.

 Blades

-Steel of one type or another is a mainstay of hoe blades, but different types of steel and various blade construction methods result in varying quality blades.
+Steel of one type or another is a mainstay of hoe blades, but different types of steel and various blade construction methods result in blades of varying quality.

 - Stainless steel: This type of steel is very rust- and corrosion-resistant.
 Hoe blades made from stainless steel are usually molded in a single piece rather than welded.
 Stainless steel is not quite as strong as other types of steel, however, and it can’t be sharpened, so stainless steel blades are best suited to light hoeing tasks.